arnsteio/OpenSCAD-workshop-2018-02/02-3D-printing.md

 # 3D printing

 This section is a demo section where I show export to STL, import to Cura, export to Gcode and start a print.
-While doing this I discuss the following:
+While doing this I discuss the following, usually based on a failed 3D-print I have brough:

 1. [Slicing software variables](#slicing-software-variables)
 2. [The environment](#the-environment)